Trimphone

 After a number of different modifications, the definitive version of the Trimphone, the 2/722 was introduced in 1971.
-These were supplied with an all figure dial, although earlier variants of the 722 with lettered dials do exist.
+These were supplied with an all figure dial, although earlier variants of the 722 with lettered dials exist.

-The first keypad version of the Trimphone appeared in 1977 - somewhat delayed by the problem of packaging the signalling electronics into the small volume of the Trimphone.
+The first keypad version of the Trimphone appeared in 1977 – somewhat delayed by the problem of packaging the signalling electronics into the small volume of the Trimphone.
 The problem was alleviated by marginally increasing the height of the case compared to the dial version.
 The first design of keypad Trimphone to achieve large-scale production was the SC version (Tele 766); this design incorporates relays, but does not require batteries.
 Subsequent designs eased the packaging problems further by eliminating the relays and introducing transistor pulsing.
 An MF4 (Touch-tone) design had to await the development of an integrated circuit to replace the bulky coils and capacitors otherwise needed.
 This was introduced in 1979 (Tele 786).

 The next incarnation of the Trimphone was the Deltaphone, a deluxe version of the Trimphone with a case bound in leather.

-By 1980 Trimphones had been around for some 15 years and needed revamping for the new era of competition.
+By 1980, Trimphones had been around for some 15 years and needed revamping for the new era of competition.
 The final incarnation (or rather reincarnation) was a collection of alternative colour range Trimphones called the Phoenix phone or 'Snowdon Collection'.
-BT, as the GPO had become, fitted these with the new plug-socket connection and they were available, not to rent, but for outright purchase.
+BT, as the GPO had become, fitted these with the new plug-socket connection and they were available for purchase.